SEVENOAKS UNITARIANS

 Weddings

-The Meeting House is registered for the celebration of marriages.
-Apart from the inclusion of the two legal requirements, Unitarian weddings are designed to suit the circumstances of the couple, who are invited to be as involved as they wish in the design of their service so that their wedding accurately and honestly reflects their theological beliefs, personal circumstances and aspirations for marriage.
+The Meeting House is registered for the celebration of all marriages.
+Apart from the words required by UK law, Unitarian weddings are unique to every couple, who are invited to be as involved as they wish in the design and wording of their service so that their wedding accurately and honestly reflects their theological beliefs, personal circumstances and aspirations for marriage.
 Unitarians do not discriminate against people who are divorced, of different faith or none.
-Nor for any other reason.
+Our wedding ceremonies celebrate love in all its forms.

 Funerals and Memorial Services

-The community at Bessels Green is pleased to offer funerals and memorial services for those who want a dignified ceremony which does not impose or assume any particular theological position on the part of the deceased.
-Services are appreciations of the life of the deceased, and an acknowledgement of the human experience of loss and bereavement.
-Services can be held in the Meeting House, a local crematorium or cemetery, or other agreed location.
+We offer funerals and memorial services for those who want a dignified ceremony, which does not impose or assume any particular theological position on the part of the deceased.